 Psalm 32 -The Blessings of Forgiveness, Protection, and Guidance

-This Psalm is simply titled, A Psalm of David.
+This psalm is simply titled A Psalm of David.
 A Contemplation.
-The Hebrew word for Contemplation (maskil) might be better understood as instruction (Boice).
-This is the first of twelve psalms with this title.It is full of instruction and contemplation and worthy of meditation, as indicated by the frequent repetition of Selah, three times in only eleven verses.
+According to James Montgomery Boice, the Hebrew word for Contemplation (maskil) might be better understood as “instruction.”
+This is the first of twelve psalms with this title.It is full of instruction and contemplation, and it is worthy of meditation, as indicated by the frequent repetition of Selah, three times in only eleven verses.

 “It is a Psalm of penitence, but it is also the song of a ransomed soul rejoicing in the wonders of the grace of God.
 Sin is dealt with; sorrow is comforted; ignorance is instructed.”
 (G. Campbell Morgan)

 “This was Saint Augustine’s favorite psalm.
 Augustine had it inscribed on the wall next to his bed before he died in order to meditate on it better.”
 (James Montgomery Boice)

 1. (1-2) The blessing of forgiven sin described.

 Blessed is he whose transgression is forgiven,